 Cheap Lodging Ideas

-If you coordinate your stay at home vacation with another family, you can switch dwellings for a twist on the cheap vacation rental.
+If you coordinate your staycation with another family, you can switch dwellings for a twist on the cheap vacation rental.
 This is ideal if you live in a large city that features different attractions on the far side of town.
 Switch homes with friends in a distant suburb, and you’ll be close to dining and entertainment options you usually wouldn’t get to enjoy.

-Don’t return to the same stale mall or shopping plaza you’re familiar with during your stay at home vacation.
+Don’t return to the same stale mall or shopping plaza you’re familiar with during your staycation.
 Discover a new favorite shop in your town by doing a quick google search for your favorite sport or hobby.
 Pick a local business instead of a chain, and support small businesses in your community.

 You can combine shopping with entertainment by taking your family to an auction.
 Check the want ads in your local newspaper for a listing of auction houses and upcoming sales.
 Once your family makes sense of the auctioneer’s chant, you may find yourself bidding on anything from vintage toys to artwork or furniture.